 Takirra Winfield Dixon

-Senior Director for Strategic Communications & Campaigns
+Vice President for Strategic Communications

 A proud graduate of Howard University, Takirra obtained an M.A. in Intercultural Communication with a certification in International Affairs.
 She is also a proud graduate of the University of Maryland, College Park, where she earned a B.A. in Communications with a concentration in Public Relations and a certification in African American Studies.
 Takirra also has experience as a communications consultant to national organizations and principals including Black Lives Matter activists DeRay McKesson and Brittany Packnett, and Academy Award and Grammy Award winning artist John Legend.